mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

-Variants are common, including a cargo model with 11.1 tons capacity, a fuel shuttle with 10 tons capacity, transports capable of holding up to 44 passengers, troop carriers holding up to 16 fully- equipped troops and boarding vessels with forced linkage apparatus and breaching tubes.
+Variants are common, including a cargo model with 11.1 tons capacity, a fuel shuttle with 10 tons capacity, transports capable of holding up to 44 passengers, troop carriers holding up to 16 fully-equipped troops and boarding vessels with forced linkage apparatus and breaching tubes.

 TL13 Tons Cost (MCr)

 Hull 400 tons, Streamlined — 24

-M-Drive Thrust 2 (reduced size x2) 6.4 16
+M-Drive Thrust2 (reduced size x2) 6.4 16

 J-Drive Jump 4 45 67.